yurikoex/knaves-out/docs/rules/README.md

 ### Basic Rules of a Turn

-1. If empty hand, draw 10 cards, else...
-    - Draw up to 10 cards in hands.
+1. Draw up to 10 cards in hands.
 2. Play any cards from hand face up on towers.
 3. Take any of the following 3 steps in any order.
     - Take 1 allowed action